mrdatawolf/SETradeHouse/README.md

 2. ~~Populate the db with base values that are not built from other data.
 This is the constants i the game like server refinery efficiency.~~
 3. ~~Make a frontend for developers to see the current DB data.~~ see rawdata link
 4. ~~Make a clone of the spreadsheet we have been using.~~
-5. Create all the code needed to derive the numbers shown on the spreadsheet. ~90%
+5. ~~Create all the code needed to derive the numbers shown on the spreadsheet.~~
-6. Align all values to the current spreadsheet as a proof that the system is working.
+6. ~~Align all values to the current spreadsheet as a proof that the system is working.~~
 6. Get the spreadsheet page to allow the station amounts/values to be created/updated as needed.
 7. Make all the commands used on the spreadsheet available in an API.
 This API should be updated with any new base/derived values we add.
 8. Bring it up on a server so anyone can interact with the test system.